 Biennial plants grow only vegetation in their first year.
 After overwintering in a dormant state, they flower in their second year (thus the "bi-" prefix), produce seed, then die.

-To reinforce this meaning with beginners, it is sometimes easiest to answer two related questions at the same time:
+To reinforce this meaning with beginners, it is helpful to deal with two related definitions at the same time:

-Do you confuse the terms "biennial" (as in biennial plants) and "biannual" (as in biannual elections)?
-The confusion is understandable.
-The latter adjective is defined as pertaining to something that happens once every two years; when dictionaries define it, they often list the former as a synonym, which can be misleading.
+Don't confuse the terms "biennial" (as in biennial plants) and "biannual" (as in biannual elections).
+The latter adjective is defined as pertaining to something that happens once every two years; when dictionaries define it, they often list the former as a synonym, which is misleading.
 An example of something that can be biannual is an event, such as Congressional elections in the United States of America.

-The Biology of Biennial Plants, and a List of Examples
+The Botany of Biennial Plants, and Lists of Examples

 - Canterbury bells (Campanula medium)

-- Honesty, known botanically as (or, more aptly, as Lunaria biennis)
+- Honesty, also called "silver dollar plants," known botanically as Lunaria annua (or, more aptly, as Lunaria biennis)

 - Stock (Matthiola incarna)